tweag/ormolu/DESIGN.md

 Now the definition of `f` is broken when `C1` doesn't hold.

-Thus CPP should not be supported and if CPP extension is enabled we should signal an error right away.
+Therefore, CPP should not be supported.
+If the CPP extension is enabled, we should signal an error right away.

 ### Printing